 Lake trout feed almost exclusively on other animals.
 Except for this generality, the composition of the diet varies widely among fish of different sizes and from different waters.
-Small lake trout feed first on minute crustaceans; soon add larger crustaceans (such as opossum shrimp when they are available), insects, and small fish (especially sculpins).
-By the time the fish reach a length of 15 to 18 inches the diet becomes principally fish.
+Small lake trout feed first on minute crustaceans and soon add larger crustaceans (such as opossum shrimp when they are available), insects, and small fish (especially sculpins).
+By the time the fish reach a length of 15 to 18 inches the diet is principally fish.
 The fishes eaten by lake trout are of whatever kind happen to be available in the immediate environment.
-In the upper Great Lakes, ciscoes of several species make up a major portion of the diet of adult lake trout; other coregonines, sculpins, smelt, and a variety of small forage species also contribute.
-In Lake Ontario, as in certain New York lakes, alewives are important as lake trout food.
-In still other waters where food habits have been studied, yellow perch, smelt, suckers and minnows have been important items in the diet.